renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_needs.md

 ## Top 10:
 #### {#Current Criteria/#Total Criteria, e.g.: 1/10} {Success criteria statement}:
 - Alternative: {rewrite the success criteria in an alternative way following all the rules, except starting with "Ensure" or "Avoid"}
-- Justification: {why is it considered so IDEAL as if it were not so well resolved currently?}
+- Justification: {"Why is this still considered an ASPIRATIONAL ideal for my role, rather than a solved criteria?
+And why isn't it easily solved these days?}
 - Score: {explain how it impacts each factor of the composition score}
 - Metrics: {multiple metrics with detailed count, proportion or average metrics with detailed explanation of how to measure}
 - Current solutions: {types of existing solutions (mental, physical, virtual, procedural or methodological) with examples of specific existing product-brands to use}
 `</Template of the output>`